These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing supporting records and documentation to the exam

-Why: Examiners are instructed to review the claims file, but private records, recent imaging, recent labs, and nexus letters are not always in the file.
+Examiners are instructed to review the claims file, but private records, recent imaging, recent labs, and nexus letters are not always in the file.
 If you bring them, they are more likely to be reviewed and referenced in the DBQ.

-Do this instead: Bring organized copies of: all imaging reports and discs, recent lab results (ESR, CRP, CBC), a list of all current medications with dosages, your private physician's treatment notes, any nexus letters, and a written one-page symptom summary.
+Instead: Bring organized copies of: all imaging reports and discs, recent lab results (ESR, CRP, CBC), a list of all current medications with dosages, your private physician's treatment notes, any nexus letters, and a written one-page symptom summary.

 Impact: Affects all rating levels and the nexus/service connection determination